 AbiWord is a free word processing software that has similarities to how Microsoft Word works.
 You can work with other people on one document.
-It is integrated with AbiCollab.net service for your online document storage, document sharing with others and for conversion of your file to other formats.
-The latest development release is 2.9.2, while the latest stable release is 2.8.6.
+It is integrated with the AbiCollab.net service for your online document storage, document sharing with others, and converting your file to other formats.

 It has an MSDI [multiple single document interface].
 What makes it different from other word processors is that it aims to work on multiple platforms.
 This feature is combined with internationalization, the program’s capability to work in multiple languages.
 It currently operates on Windows 95 and later versions, on most UNIX platforms, QNX Neutrino 6,2 and Mac OS X. Support for BeOS has been discontinued.

 Sections are groups of paragraphs in AbiWord.
-The header, footer and body text are sections of a document.
+The header, footer, and body text are sections of a document.
 You insert section breaks to split a body text into more sections.
 You can change the format of a section.
-Section properties include page numbers, page margins and number of columns.
-When you change the format of a section, all the paragraphs in that section will follow the layout of that format.
+Section properties include page numbers, page margins, and the number of columns.
+When you change the format of a section, all the paragraphs will follow that format's layout.
 You can save and load files in different formats.
-The program’s importers load the files, while the exporters save them.
+The program’s importers load the files while the exporters save them.
 Exporters and importers are mostly plug-ins.
 You will be the one to choose which ones you want to install, that is depending on which you want to use.

 AbiWord is the program’s native file format, while AbiWord Template is the native format of its templates.
 You create templates to set initial content and styles that you use often.
 You can use the Microsoft Word option if you want to read files formatted in Microsoft Word, but the application cannot export Word documents.
 You have to use RTF [rich text format] to send files to people who use Word.
-Use the HTML 4.0 or XHTML 1.0 to create documents that you want to publish on the Web so they can be recognized by Web browsers.
-RTF is the format that contains all formatting information about your file, and can be read by almost any word processor.
-You use this format to send file to those who are not using AbiWord.
-Use RTF for old apps to send to older versions of RTF although these could be very old.
+Use HTML 4.0 or XHTML 1.0 to create documents that you want to publish on the Web so Web browsers can recognize them.
+RTF is the format that contains all formatting information about your file and can be read by almost any word processor.
+You use this format to send files to those who are not using AbiWord.
+Use RTF for old apps to send to older RTF versions, although these could be very old.
 Use the normal RTF to send to new versions.

 File.org aims to be the go-to resource for file type- and related software information.
 We spend countless hours researching various file formats and software that can open, convert, create or otherwise work with those files.